-Mayor Pro Tempore turned time over to City Manager Reeves who explained that the purpose of this resolution is to re-instate the position of assistant city manager and promote City Engineer Norm Beagley to Assistant City Manager.
-Jon Lundell would then become City Engineer and responsibilities would be transferred over a 6-month period as Jon would get trained by Norm.
-These changes would allow City Manager Reeves to focus on the administration, public safety, and leisure services departments with Norm Beagley able to manage public works and engineering departments.
-Reeves acknowledged that leisure services is a difficult department to categorize as some of its aspects are more engineering oriented with the construction of a new senior center and other aspects of the department are more personnel and politically driven.
-City Manager Reeves stated that leisure services oversight would be with City Manager Reeves for the time-being and would be subject to change in the future.
+The purpose of this resolution is to re-instate the position of assistant city manager and promote City Engineer Norm Beagley to the Assistant City Manager position.
+Jon Lundell would then become City Engineer.
+Reeves explained that these responsibilities would be transferred over a 6-month period from Norm to Jon as well as from Ben to Norm.
+These changes would allow City Manager Reeves the time and ability to focus on the administration, public safety, and leisure services functional areas and allow Norm Beagley the ability to manage public works, community development/engineering functional areas.
+Reeves acknowledged that leisure services is a difficult department to categorize as some of its aspects are more engineering oriented (e.g. the construction of a new senior center, upgrades to the museum and other aspects of the department such as the parks department which is shared with public works) and some are more personnel/budget related.
+Reeves stated that leisure services oversight would be with City Manager Reeves for the time-being and would be subject to change in the future.

-Council Member Broadhead expressed concern that there might be an optics issue with the public without putting the job out externally.
-City Manager Reeves responded that he was acting out of what he believed was the council's direction but asked that if the council was to post the job externally to please sincerely consider candidates and not disingenuously put out an external job post.
-City Manager Reeves then stated that the policy decision of promoting from within or putting the job out externally for others to apply to is completely up.
+Council Member Broadhead expressed concern that there might be an optics issue with the public without advertising the job posting externally.
+Reeves responded that he was proceeding as directed by the elected leaders and that all of the pieces of the puzzle are in motion as directed.
+He also recommended that the city not post the position externally, especially if doing so was disingenuous to those who might apply but not truly be considered for the position.
+City Manager Reeves then stated that the City Council has the discretion under city policy of promoting from within or advertising the position externally.

+Mayor Pro Tempore Miller stated that this was a good time to talk about what the city wants to do with a consistent hiring policy moving forward with the understanding that a policy did not have to be crafted and approved tonight.
 Council Member Montoya stated that she was in full-support of City Engineer Norm Beagley becoming Assistant City Manager.
-Mayor Pro Tempore Miller then stated that he opined that perhaps the Council should go ahead with the promotion of City Engineer Norm Beagley to Assistant City Manager and move forward with whatever policy gets decided by the Council in the future.
+Mayor Pro Tempore Miller then stated that he opined that perhaps the City Council should go ahead with the promotion of City Engineer Norm Beagley to Assistant City Manager and move forward with whatever policy gets decided by the City Council in the future.

 Council Member Mecham expressed his support for a hiring policy and that in the past he was worried about not being consistent in their hiring decisions.
 Council Member Broadhead stated that he thought the Council should approve the re-instating of the position of Assistant City Manager and open the position internally.
 Mayor Pro Tempore Miller then said that he agreed but instead of opening the position first internally and then externally to open it up both internally and externally simultaneously.

 Motion: Council Member Broadhead motioned to adopt Resolution 12-06-2019, "A Resolution Approving the Reinstatement of the Assistant City Manager Position and Authorizing an Employment Agreement" and remove anything that has to do with an employment agreement and instead open up the job posting internally.
+Council Member Mecham seconded the motion.